-Overview of Rhode Island Estate Tax Laws in 2015
+An Overview of Rhode Island Estate Tax Laws in 2018

 Understanding How Rhode Island Estate Taxes Affect an Estate

-A signed copy of the federal estate tax return, IRS Form 706, United States Estate (and Generation-Skipping Transfer) Tax Return, must accompany Form 100A if the estate is required to file Form 706.
+A signed copy of the federal estate tax return, IRS Form 706, must accompany Form 100A if the estate is required to file Form 706 with the federal government.

 When Are the Rhode Island Estate Tax Return and Estate Tax Payment Due?

-Form 100A must be filed and any Rhode Island estate tax owed must be paid within nine months of the decedent's death.
+Form 100A must be filed and any Rhode Island estate tax that's due must be paid within nine months of the decedent's death.

-An extension of time to file Form 100A may be requested, however, even if an extension is granted it won't delay the time for payment of any tax owed.
+An extension of time to file Form 100A can be requested, but it won't delay the time for payment of any tax owed if it's granted.

-Mail the Rhode Estate Tax Return (Form 100A), a $25.00 filing fee, any payment due, and all other required forms to:
+Mail the Rhode Island Estate Tax Return, a $50 filing fee as of 2018, any payment due, and all other required forms to:

 Rhode Island Division of Taxation